Does this email already exist?

 SELECT EXISTS (SELECT 1 FROM users WHERE email = 'me@memo.mx');

 No index?
 Doesn’t matter.
 The database scans 100 rows in microseconds.
 Add a UNIQUE constraint and move on.
-Your bottleneck at this scale is probably your CI pipeline.

 10,000 users

-Still comfortable, but add the index:
+Still comfortable, but add a unique index:

 CREATE UNIQUE INDEX idx_users_email ON users (email);